colinbdclark/mfa-thesis/annotated-bibliography.md

 ## Priest, eldritch. _Boring Formless Nonsense: Experimental Music and the Aesthetics of Failure_.
 New York: Bloomsbury, 2013.
 Print.

+Eldritch's furiously ambivalent work on failure and boredom oscillates through a post-Baudrillardian cynicism to the kind of open-ended possibility of "listening away" within the ever-deferred state of waiting.
+On the one hand, he compelling argues that the '60s-era justification of "boring works" no longer operates, and instead has been fully colonized by a capitalistic and neo-liberal extension of the individual's responsibility to self-actualize and self-produce.

+"...my intentions... are directed primarily at adjusting the terms and stakes of what I see as boredom's standardized justification in art and music as a way to delegate a work's meaning or value to the recipient--a gesture that is not without its merits--it is also a first attempt to baffle or outplay (dejouer) the discursive paradigm that frames so much criticism and analysis of avant-garde music."
+(21)

+On the other hand, arguing that "ours is not merely a bored culture, but a culture in waiting" (44), he reclaims waiting (akin to Schweitzer) not as _waiting for_, but as "a non-discursive art of organizing human experience without a proper time or place outside of its own occurence.
+Waiting can happen anywhere, anywhen.
+How one waits is mandated by circumstances, but the capacity to wait is independent of any variation it may take.
+As such, 'to wait' characterizes a bizarre inactive activity that 'operates outside of the enlightened discourse which it lacks'" (67-8).

+Ultimately, he brings the possibility of this localized listening back to our embodiment: "those who wait, become, in Lyotard's lovely words, 'good intensity-conducting bodies,' bodes whose alternating expressions of wonder and fatigue are testament to the radical ambi-valence of events" (73-4).

 ## Schweitzer, Howard. _On Waiting_.
 New York: Routledge, 2008.
 Print.

 An exploration of waiting "as such"--as a undirected experience of duration and deferral, rather than simply a transit zone on the way to goals and accomplishments.
 Provides a Bergsonian interpretation of waiting and attention, and explores co-extensivity and openness in artwork.